Thursday, February 4, 2016

 Airport and transfer: Make sure you bring along both the time share and transportation vouchers.
 Follow the instructions the transportation company gave you and you should be okay.

 Check in: It is pretty standard.
 Try to pick a room on the right side (as you face the ocean) and as high as you can, to get the morning sun.
-Then they will shift you over to the concierge who will try to schedule you for an optional time share tour.
+On our most recent trips our room had been assigned several days before we got there.
+Our locations have not been the best, but we remind ourselves that we don's spend much time in the room.
+Then they will shift you over to the concierge who will try to schedule you for an optional time share tour (see next section).
 After that just enjoy your evening.
 Unpack, tour the grounds and go for dinner.
-See blow under restaurants.
+See below for restaurants.

-Walmart: We usually buy food for breakfast, lunch, snacks, beer and booze.
+Walmart: (or LaComer or Mega) We usually buy food for breakfast, lunch, snacks, beer and booze.
 Just have the bellman get a cab to take you there.
 It is a very short ride, but a far walk.
 A Mexican Walmart is same, same, but different than a US store.
 It is kind of fun.
 There is a great selection of fruits and vegetables.
 Don’t forget the limes for the beer.
 They take credit cards.
 Don’t forget to tip the bagger.
-That’s all they get paid.
+That’s all they get paid (USD okay).
 Taxis are readily available there.
 We usually purchase 6L drinking water jugs at the hotel store (Pimida Market).
 Water is very safe, we just prefer that.
 We brush our teeth with it.

 Download a currency converter App before you leave.

 Taxis: They are inexpensive.
 Make sure you pay in Pesos.
-They typically use a $10 pesos to $1 usd for an exchange, which is terrible.
 A taxi to the hotel from the airport is always more expensive than the return trip.
 This is because of the airport tax.
 If you are up to a little walk and adventure you can take the elevated walkway over the highway and take a local taxi to save a little $$.
 The hotel will provide you with a list of charges per destination.
 Tip 5%-10%.
-Ubers are available, but you must go to the street to be picked up.
+Ubers are available at the hotel, but you must go to the street to be picked up because of the taxi union.

-Cell Phones: Check with your carrier to see what plans are available.
-Verizon has a $10/day option for unlimited data and phone.
+Cell Phones: Check with your carrier ahead of your trip to see what plans are available.
+Make sure you are logged into the hotel wifi to save data charges.

 Tipping: We usually tip the maid $100 to $200 ($5 - $10 USD) Pesos a day.
 We put it on the counter each day on top of a note that says "Propina" (tip).

-Leftover provisions: You can's take it with you so you might as well give it to the maids.
+Leftover provisions: You can's take it with you so you might as well give it to the maids or find another guest who wants it.
 However, you must get a simple form from one of them and fill it out.
 They have to throw it away if you do not fill out a form.

 Body Snatchers: That’s what we call the time share hawkers.
 They are everywhere.
 They will approach you at Walmart, coming out of Walmart, the airport, Downtown PVA, on the beach and in restaurants.
 These guys get paid a set amount to get you to a presentation.
 They will have offers of gifts and money for you to go.
 That comes out of their take.
 You can generally negotiate for more, but you must do that at the beginning.
 We have gone to some presentations at other properties just for fun, but it really sucks up your time there.